DelSkayn/metaverse/README.md

 building
 --------

-The verious components have different build requirements.
+The various components have different build requirements.
 For instructions on building a specific part see the RUNNING.md files in the directories.
 However there are some general instructions for building metaworld.

 ### Requirements
 All the metaworld components have the following requirements

 - `nodejs`
 - `npm`

 Before trying to build any component one should always install the required packages by running `npm install` in the directory of the component one is trying to build.